 Granite Links (Quincy).
 The $90 twilight is the best premium-course deal in the Boston area.
 Peak rates run $165 Monday–Thursday and $180 Friday–Sunday before 3pm.
 After 5pm daily, it drops to $90 and includes the GPS cart and a range bucket, same as peak.
 See the full breakdown in the Granite Links review.

 Sandy Burr Country Club (Wayland).
-Twilight kicks in after 3pm at $45–55, versus a peak of $55–74 on weekends.
-That's $15–25 back in your pocket for a 1922 Donald Ross design with 14 original greens.
+The evening twilight rate drops to $50 to walk 18, versus a flat $70 walking the rest of the day.
+That's $20 back in your pocket for a 1922 Donald Ross design with 14 original greens, though you'll want a mid-to-late start to make it: the discount kicks in around 5:40pm.
 Full notes in the Sandy Burr review.

 Butter Brook Golf Club (Westford).
-This one is both a rate drop and a policy unlock.
-Weekend carts are required before 2pm at $90.
-After 2pm on Fridays through Sundays, walking is permitted and the rate falls to $62.
-That's a $28 savings and you get to walk a slope-141 layout instead of riding it.
+This one is both a rate drop and a policy unlock, but get the times right.
+Friday through Sunday before 2pm, carts are required and 18 holes are mandatory, at $120–139.
+Walking opens at 2pm at $73.
+It drops again after 4pm to $62.
+So the much-quoted “$62 to walk on a weekend” is real, but it's the 4pm tee time, not the 2pm one.
+Either way you get to walk a slope-141 layout instead of riding it.
 More detail in the Butter Brook review.

 The timing math: which months twilight 18 holes is actually realistic